Erikas-Minelga/Agnopsucho-w-a-v-e/README.md

 This game was my first hand experience with Unity and 3D game development.

 <h2>What has been changed with this build?</h2>
-Most changes in this build are code-related.
-I have separated Player controller, game state management and UI management code into separate scripts to make it more modular where one script is responsible just for its own task.
-I have also created prefabs of paths and instantiate/destroy them via code rather than make them visible/invisible but still keeping them in the game world regardless which was not as good for the memory.
+Most changes in this build are code-related:

+-Separated Player controller, game state management and UI management code into separate scripts to make it more modular where one script is responsible just for its own task.

+-Created prefabs of paths and instantiated/destroyed them via code rather than make them visible/invisible but still keeping them in the game world regardless which was not as good for the memory.
 UI Manager has received the same treatment.

 I also made some cosmetic changes to the game:

 -Textures on the paths are no longer streched out.
 I have achieved this by setting texture tiling to the x and y scale of the path via code.

 -House model now has a visible interior.
 I have achieved this by having a separate model for the house with normals facing inwards

 To see the older build in action and compare: https://www.youtube.com/watch?v=deGr0L7rbSs